mzienert/readiness-calculator-ui/README.md

 A readiness calculator interface built with modern web technologies.

+## Documentation

+- 📋 **[Technical Specification](./docs/TECHNICAL_SPECIFICATION.md)** - Comprehensive technical planning document defining what the readiness calculator is, what it does, how it works, and what it produces
+- 🔍 **[Problem Analysis](./docs/PROBLEM_ANALYSIS.md)** - Problem breakdown and solution proposals for the readiness calculator implementation

 ## Tech Stack

 - **[Next.js](https://nextjs.org)** - React framework with App Router